wangwang2111/AI-algorithm-for-Mancala-game/README.md

 This project explores the design and development of intelligent agents for the game of **Mancala (Kalah variant)** using both classical search-based algorithms and modern deep reinforcement learning techniques.
 The goal is to build a flexible, modular AI framework that enables strategic decision-making through various approaches.

+The GitHub repository [wangwang2111/AI-algorithm-for-Mancala-game](https://github.com/wangwang2111/AI-algorithm-for-Mancala-game) presents a comprehensive project focused on developing intelligent agents for the Mancala game (specifically the Kalah variant) using both classical search algorithms and modern deep reinforcement learning techniques.

+### 🧠 Project Overview

+This project aims to create a flexible and modular AI framework for the Mancala game by integrating:

+* **Classical Search Algorithms**: Implementing traditional methods like Minimax and Alpha-Beta pruning to evaluate possible moves and determine optimal strategies.([github.com][1])

+* **Deep Reinforcement Learning**: Utilizing Deep Q-Networks (DQN) built with PyTorch to enable the AI agent to learn and improve its gameplay over time through self-play and experience.

+### 🧩 Key Components

+* **`dqn.py` & `dqn_wrapper.py`**: Modules that define and manage the Deep Q-Network agent, including its architecture and training procedures.

+* **`simulations.py`**: Scripts to run simulations for training and evaluating the performance of the AI agents.

+* **`analyze_results.ipynb`**: A Jupyter Notebook for analyzing the outcomes of simulations, providing insights into the agent's learning progress and effectiveness.

+* **`mancala.html` & `ui.js`**: Files that constitute a web-based user interface, allowing users to interact with the AI agent and play the Mancala game through a browser.

 ## 📁 Project Structure

 ```